 She opened door.

 “…with me” then the tears came.
 They crashed down on my cheeks like a tidal wave and once it started it didn’t stop.
 My nose was running within seconds.
 I was sobbing as she pulled me into her house and hugged me – long, hard sobs that that actually hurt my chest and tore at my guts.
 I could barely breathe in between each sob.
 I soaked the shoulder of her t-shirt, but she held on until I was steady enough to walk over to the couch with her.

 Where were these tears when I needed them??, I thought angrily.
 My emotions had betrayed me completely.

 I finally calmed down enough to tell her everything.
-She was such a good friend, she listened and soothed me, then made me what had become our favorite late-night pig-out whenever I was home from school.
+She was such a good friend, she listened and soothed me, then made what had become our favorite late-night pig-out whenever I was home from school, for us.
 Pasta with melted butter, ricotta and black pepper.

 I couldn’t eat a thing, but she made me taste one spoonful, pushing it against my mouth like a mother would her baby..making me laugh.
 Her blue eyes beamed.

 “Good, huh?
 Eff him, Lisa..seriously.
-There are so many opportunities up at school and you’re going to Florida Monday!”
-She said with the kind of conviction I wish I could have felt at that very moment.
+There are so many opportunities up at school and you’re going to Florida Monday!
+Spring Break!
+Hot guys!”
+She said with the kind of conviction I wish I could have had at that very moment.

 Somehow, that didn’t make me feel any better..but I pretended it did.
 I spent the night..well the rest of the morning, at her house, sleeping until almost 1 pm.
-When I woke, it all came flooding back, and I nearly threw up, but then it was as if the rain clouds of the breakup parted and a laser beam ray of sunshine poked through the gray fluff, enveloping me in its warmth.
+When I woke, it all came flooding back, and I nearly threw up, but then it was as if the rain clouds of the breakup parted and a laser beam of sunshine poked through the gray gloom, enveloping me in its warmth.